The views expressed by the host on the show, that's me, documented to be almost always right, 98.7% of the time.

 Here's the second thing that he said that we culled from his raspy remarks.

-It is more important than buying compact fluorescent light bulbs, or then buying a fuel efficient automobile.
+It is more important than buying compact fluorescent light bulbs or than buying a fuel-efficient automobile.

-The most important thing you can do is to get involved in the political process And get rid of all these rotten politicians that we have in Washington.
+The most important thing you can do is to get involved in the political process and get rid of all these rotten politicians that we have been watching the first time.

 Stop the tape there because I've got to make this observation just as I did in the first hour.